shirsh12/BigMart-Sales-Prediction/README.md

 ##  Project Highlights
    1.Understanding the problem Statement

-   2.Importing the Dataset and performing basic EDA

-   3.Checking for the null values and describing the variables

-    Imputation of the Null-Values using pivot tables
+   2.Imputation of the Null-Values using pivot tables

-    Feature Engineering/ Creating New features
+   3.Feature Engineering/ Creating New features

-    Using seaborn to understand the contribution of the categorical values on target variables
+   4.Using seaborn to understand the contribution of the categorical values on target variables

-    Using boxplot for identifying outliers

-    Fixing categorical variables using Label and One hot encoding
+   5.Fixing categorical variables using Label and One hot encoding

-    Applying Linear, Bayesian Regression models
+   6. Applying Linear, Bayesian Regression models

-    Applying ensemble bagging models like Random Forest and Bagging models
+   7.Applying ensemble bagging models like Random Forest and Bagging models

-    Applying boosting models like Gradient Boosting Tree and XGboost
+   8.Applying boosting models like Gradient Boosting Tree and XGboost

-    Applying Neural Network model MLPRegressor
+   9.Applying Neural Network model MLPRegressor

-    Making function for On spot-checking and selecting the best for hyperparameter tuning

-    Defining function for HyperParameter tuning
+   10.Defining function for HyperParameter tuning

-    Standardization and effect of Standardization
+   11.Standardization and effect of Standardization

-    Understanding Robust Scaler and Normalization
+   12.Understanding Robust Scaler and Normalization

-    Implementing Robust Scaler and Normalization
+   13.Implementing Robust Scaler and Normalization

-    Concluding the final model and predicting for the test data set
+   14.Concluding the final model and predicting for the test data set

-    Saving the model using Joblib
+   15.Saving the model using Joblib